What's New!

 (see a page on Flats for Rent in XVIIIth century Rome).

-Foreigners stayed for extended periods in order to attend some great religious ceremonies and to enjoy the Roman carnival with its shows and races.
+Foreigners stayed for extended periods between December and April in order to attend some great religious ceremonies and to enjoy the Roman carnival with its parties and races.

 (left) Caffè Greco; (right) Babington's Tea Room

-In 1760 a certain Nicola di Maddalena levantino (as stated by parish records) opened a coffee-shop at the beginning of Via Condotti which
+In 1760 an otherwise unknown Nicola di Maddalena levantino (as stated by parish records) opened a coffee-shop in Via Condotti which

 soon became popular among the many foreigners living in the area.
 Most likely Nicola came from one of the Greek islands belonging to Venice and this

-Babington's Tea Rooms, a very English establishment, in a way replacing Caffè degli Inglesi, was opened in 1893 in the building to
+Babington's Tea Rooms, a very British establishment, in a way replacing Caffè degli Inglesi, was opened in 1893 in the building to

 Pope Gregory XIII made a major effort to retain or bring into the